axelvaldez/radical-companies/_posts/3-fiat-model/2023-01-04-what-will-kill-us-first.markdown

  <p>The other thing that has been happening for a while is the trend towards homogeneity in many fields.</p>

 <h1>Homogeneity in Politics</h1>
- <p>This move towards homogeneity is not &ldquo;coming&rdquo;, it is already happening and here are a couple of examples.
+ <p>This move towards homogeneity is not &ldquo;coming&rdquo;, it is already happening.
 Take governance, for example.</p>
- <p>As every nation moves towards being run like every other nation, experimentation goes down and nations approach an inevitable, all powerful, forever state.
-Today we can still compare, the US to Europe when it comes to, say, healthcare.
+ <p>As every nation moves towards being run like every other nation, experimentation goes down and nations approach an all powerful, forever state.
+Today we can still compare the US to Europe when it comes to, say, healthcare.
 But as homogeneity sets in, distinctions will be minimal and easily brushed off.</p>

 <h1>Decline of Science</h1>
  <p>For another example, take the decline of disruptive science,</p>